-Phil is also listed in the 2013 and 2014 editions of Best Lawyers in America® for commercial litigation.
+Phil is also listed in the 2013 - 2015 editions of Best Lawyers in America® for commercial litigation.
 Phil is an AV Preeminent rated attorney by Martindale-Hubbell® Peer Review Ratings,TM which is the highest rating an attorney can receive from the national Peer Review Rating Program.

 Speeches And Publications

 * On August 7, 2014, Phil gave a presentation before the Alabama State Bar's Workers' Compensation Section on the topic of Ethics and Law.